La Trobe University

 Institutional scholarships queries should be directed to:

-At La Trobe, our scholarships don't just reward your academic or sporting performance.
-Our scholarships support you to succeed in your studies regardless of your circumstances.
-If you're having financial difficulties or you've experienced personal hardships, our scholarships offer a helping hand.
+At La Trobe, our scholarships do more than just recognise your academic results or sporting performance - they are designed to help you succeed in your studies regardless of your circumstances.
+Whether you're dealing with financial struggles or personal hardships our scholarships are here to help take the pressure off.

 Student profile